 This site is a beta, which means it's a work in progress and we'll be adding more to it over the next few weeks.
 Your feedback helps us make things better, so please let us know what you think.

 Back to Thanks and complaints

-The Metropolitan Police’s heritage team looks after objects, archives, books and photographs relating to the history of the Met since 1829.
-They tell the lives of its officers and staff across London and beyond, and the crimes it has sought to solve.
+The Metropolitan Police’s Museum team look after objects, archives, books and photographs relating to the history of the Met since 1829, telling the lives of its officers and staff across London and beyond and the crimes it has sought to solve.

 We are always on the lookout for new objects, archives, books and photographs for our collection and these can be offered by phone or email.
 We hold a monthly acquisitions meeting to discuss offers and to make sure they can help us better tell the breadth and depth of the Met’s history.
 We are particularly keen to strengthen areas in our collection such as: